na-na-hi/renget/archive/tmd2many_places.md

 :----: | :----: | ----
 Team Rangers | Mudkip and Pikachu | A strange duo hailing from the Air Continent, they are an independent rescue team operating near the area of Pokémon Square.
 Team Stainless | Rookidee and Tinkatink | A duo of newbie explorers from the Globetrotter's guild.
 They're little, but they always give it their all!
 They currently reside in Baram Town, where their mentor, Kleavor, is.
+Toiling Ordinance | Sneasler | A selfproclaimed busybody, she's an assistant for the guildmaster of the Globetrotter's guild based on the Grass continent.
+While she remains on the Grass continent most of the time, she does travel to other continents if her job needs her to.
+Detective ??? | Croagunk | An independent Detective who oft does work under the Constabulary and the Guild League, he spends his time investigating and posting requests to capture criminals.

 ***
 ## Important Locations